-You might be scratching your head wondering what that appliance up above is.
-At quick glance, it looks like a mainframe computer, circa 1988.
+At quick glance, the appliance above looks like a mainframe computer, circa 1988.
 But inside the IQAir HealthPro Plus system's industrial case comes the most serious air purification we've ever tested.
 This past weekend we ran a battery of tests using a laser particle reading device in a real world environment (our apartment), checking if all the hype about this machine was a bit of balderdash or really the mean clean machine promised by IQAir, pitting it against two other consumer grade HEPA air purifiers.
 Check out how each air purifier performed after the jump...

 The IQAir HealthPro Plus comes with a long list of accolades, including top recommendations from Consumer Digest, Discovery Health, Allergy Buyers Club, Consumer Search and Swiss based IQAir is an official partner of the American Lung Association.
 But although test lab results are a good reference when purchasing an air purification unit, the real proof is using these units in less than ideal conditions, which perfectly describes our 1917 studio 637 sq. ft. apartment in urban Los Angeles.
 Anyone living in our neighborhood will attest that air quality inside and outside the area is less than ideal, with dirt, dust, allergens and myriad of other pollutants a common irritant.